Can you imagine cringing at the thought of giving a high-five?

 This can be so disabling that doing anything with your hands during a flare can feel impossible.
 Plus, it’s awkward to explain to a curious outsider what’s going on with your skin.
 If you have hand psoriasis (or think you might), here’s what’s going on and how you can keep it from disrupting your life.

 There Are Four Types of Hand Psoriasis

-This form of psoriasis appears on the palms and/or the bottoms of the feet, and it affects about 5% of those with the condition, according to the Journal of the American Academy of Dermatology.
+This form of psoriasis appears only on the palms and/or the bottoms of the feet, and it is less than 5% of psoriasis cases, according to the Journal of the American Academy of Dermatology.
 This is the kind that makes those high-fives and handshakes really uncomfortable, and in some cases, the symptoms can seriously disrupt your life.

 In at least one study, people with palmoplantar psoriasis were significantly more likely to have problems with mobility, self-care, and other everyday activities.

 Treatment for palmoplantar psoriasis can be tricky.
 The condition is likely to lead to secondary fungal infections and people sometimes have allergic reactions to the topical medications they’re using for treatment.
 Those with palmoplantar psoriasis also tend to be hypersensitive to touch.

 “Making matters even more difficult is that palmoplantar psoriasis is often resistant to treatment," Dr. Gelfand says.
 "Current treatments, even our newest biologics, often have limited benefit for psoriasis of the palms.”